-I am a K-3 teacher in Surrey, British Columbia, Canada.
-After over twenty years and a bunch of improvements in my teaching, I still have so much more to learn.
-Plus life is too short to be stuck doing the same thing in and out everyday.
+I am a new primary teacher with the Vancouver School District after over 26 years as a K-3 teacher with Surrey Schools in British Columbia, Canada.
+With 25+ years of experience and a bunch of improvements along the way, I still have so much more to learn.
 This blog is a way to help me process and share all that I'm discovering on my quest to be the best educator I can be.

 Anyone who knows me, knows that I have trouble sitting still.
 It's not just a physical thing, it's a mental thing too.
 As the 2011/2012 school year start comes near I'm trying to figure out how I'm going to fit it all in.
 Here are some things I'm contemplating.